Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Conclusion

-In this work we introduce a tool for analyzing large and multidimensional data sets.
-Our tool is specifically designed to treat cases in which the standard projection technique (e.g. PCA) gives poor results.
-The idea is reconstructing the \emph{topography} of the probability distribution from which the data are harvested.
-This topography is a list of probability peaks, each characterized by its properties: the height of the probability maximum, the population, the list of neighboring peaks, etc. The topography is estimated using only the distance between points, avoiding the use of any coordinate system or projection.
-We illustrated two manners of visualizing this topography: a hierarchical representation equivalent to the one used in~\cite{hartigan1981consistency,HDBSCAN,RobustSL,RobustDB} and a graph representation tantamount to the one of Markov State Models~\cite{MSM2010}.
+In this work we introduce a tool to analyze large and multidimensional data sets{, which} is specifically designed to treat cases in which the standard projection technique (e.g. PCA) gives poor results.

+Data sets can often be described as realizations of an underlying probability distribution, whose density has support in the space of the features (coordinates) of the data.
+Therefore, the idea is to reconstruct the \emph{topography} of the probability distribution from which the data are generated.
+Our clusters topography is a list of probability peaks, each characterized by its properties: the height of the probability maximum, the population, the list of neighboring peaks, etc. {Our tool employs only the distance between points, avoiding the use of any coordinate system or projection, and its derivation is based on three assumptions:} {(i) the data points are generated independently from a probability distribution function; (ii) this probability distribution is continuous and (iii) the distance between data points is a metric, and in particular it should satisfy the triangle inequality.}

+We {illustrated} two ways to visualize this topography: a hierarchical representation equivalent to the one used in refs.~\cite{hartigan1981consistency,HDBSCAN,RobustSL,RobustDB} and a graph representation tantamount to the one of Markov State Models~\cite{MSM2010}.
 Of course, one can imagine other graphical representations.

-The topography is reconstructed by a modified version of the Density Peaks clustering algorithm~\cite{AlexAle}, which is parameter free and unsupervised.
-A key ingredient of this modified algorithm is the PA$k$ density estimator, which provides an accurate estimation of the probability density at the data points in the manifold that embeds them, as well as the error associated with the estimate.
-This error is used for assessing the statistical significance of the peaks found by the clustering procedure and, thus, to discriminate between real features of the underlying probability distribution function and sampling artifacts due to the finite sampling.

-The statistical reliability of the probability peaks is quantified by the $Z$ score, which qualitatively measures the negative of the probability that the peak is generated by a statistical fluctuation.
-By choosing a threshold on $Z$, one can filter out the peaks that are less reliable, and obtain a more compact representation of the data.

-The computational scaling of the method is determined by the search of the nearest neighbors in the PA$k$ algorithm whose brute force implementation if O$(N^2)$, since the nearest neighbor search requires computing the whole distance matrix.
-However, there are approaches that could lower this complexity to O$(N\log(N))$~\cite{Muja2014}.